Subscribe to stay updated

 Asila is another jewellery company, but they placed their logo right in the middle of the top surface of the lid on their two-piece product box.
 The bottom piece is designed around a complex yet cute pattern that's also on their website

 Snakehive are creators of high-end phone cases made of luxurious materials.
-By using Packhelp Pro, they were able to design product packaging that, when first held, gives the same luxurious feel as their product.
+By using Packhelp Plus, they were able to design luxury product packaging that, when first held, gives the same luxurious feel as their product.
 Snakehive have also used sleeves to secure the boxes, and show of their logo again.

 Now that you've seen some fine examples of packaging with a logo, have a read of some tips to help you fine-tune your creation process!